Integrative Cancer Therapies Overview

 Intravenous (IV) Vitamin C Therapy involves the administration of Vitamin C directly into the bloodstream.
 This delivery system is very powerful because it allows the plasma concentration of Vitamin C to reach levels high enough to kill cancer cells.

-Oral administration of Vitamin C is unable to achieve high enough plasma levels of Vitamin C to kill cancer cells.
-The National Institutes of Health (NIH) has recently published data demonstrating the anti-cancer effects of Vitamin C, view here >.
+Oral administration of Liposomal Vitamin C is capable of being able to achieve high enough plasma levels of Vitamin C to kill cancer cells along with IV Vitamin C. The National Institutes of Health (NIH) has recently published data demonstrating the anti-cancer effects of Vitamin C… view here >.

 How Does IV Vitamin C Work?